kubesphere/website/content/zh/docs/v3.3/installing-on-linux/public-cloud/install-kubesphere-on-huaweicloud-ecs.md

   labels:
     version: v3.3.0
 spec:
-  local_registry: ""
   persistence:
-    storageClass: ""
+    storageClass: ""        # If there is no default StorageClass in your cluster, you need to specify an existing StorageClass here.
   authentication:
-    jwtSecret: ""
+    jwtSecret: ""           # Keep the jwtSecret consistent with the Host Cluster.
+Retrieve the jwtSecret by executing "kubectl -n kubesphere-system get cm kubesphere-config -o yaml | grep -v "apiVersion" | grep jwtSecret" on the Host Cluster.
+  local_registry: ""        # Add your private registry address if it is needed.
+  # dev_tag: ""               # Add your kubesphere image tag you want to install, by default it's same as ks-installer release version.
   etcd:
-    monitoring: true        # Whether to install etcd monitoring dashboard
+    monitoring: false       # Enable or disable etcd monitoring dashboard installation.
+You have to create a Secret for etcd before you enable it.
-    endpointIps: 192.168.1.10,192.168.1.11,192.168.1.12  # etcd cluster endpointIps
+    endpointIps: localhost  # etcd cluster EndpointIps.
+It can be a bunch of IPs here.
-    port: 2379              # etcd port
+    port: 2379              # etcd port.
     tlsEnable: true
   common:
-    mysqlVolumeSize: 20Gi # MySQL PVC size
-    minioVolumeSize: 20Gi # Minio PVC size
-    etcdVolumeSize: 20Gi  # etcd PVC size
-    openldapVolumeSize: 2Gi   # openldap PVC size
-    redisVolumSize: 2Gi # Redis PVC size
-    es:  # Storage backend for logging, tracing, events and auditing.
-      elasticsearchMasterReplicas: 1   # total number of master nodes, it's not allowed to use even number
-      elasticsearchDataReplicas: 1     # total number of data nodes
-      elasticsearchMasterVolumeSize: 4Gi   # Volume size of Elasticsearch master nodes
-      elasticsearchDataVolumeSize: 20Gi    # Volume size of Elasticsearch data nodes
-      logMaxAge: 7                     # Log retention time in built-in Elasticsearch, it is 7 days by default.
-      elkPrefix: logstash              # The string making up index names.
-The index name will be formatted as ks-<elk_prefix>-log
-      # externalElasticsearchUrl:
-      # externalElasticsearchPort:
+    core:
       console:
-    enableMultiLogin: false  # enable/disable multiple sing on, it allows a user can be used by different users at the same time.
+        enableMultiLogin: true  # Enable or disable simultaneous logins.
+It allows different users to log in with the same account at the same time.
         port: 30880
+        type: NodePort
+    # apiserver:            # Enlarge the apiserver and controller manager's resource requests and limits for the large cluster
+    #  resources: {}
+    # controllerManager:
+    #  resources: {}
+    redis:
+      enabled: false
+      enableHA: false
+      volumeSize: 2Gi # Redis PVC size.
+    openldap:
+      enabled: false
+      volumeSize: 2Gi   # openldap PVC size.
+    minio:
+      volumeSize: 20Gi # Minio PVC size.
+    monitoring:
+      # type: external   # Whether to specify the external prometheus stack, and need to modify the endpoint at the next line.
+      endpoint: http://prometheus-operated.kubesphere-monitoring-system.svc:9090 # Prometheus endpoint to get metrics data.
+      GPUMonitoring:     # Enable or disable the GPU-related metrics.
+If you enable this switch but have no GPU resources, Kubesphere will set it to zero.
+        enabled: false
+    gpu:                 # Install GPUKinds.
+The default GPU kind is nvidia.com/gpu.
+Other GPU kinds can be added here according to your needs.
+      kinds:
+      - resourceName: "nvidia.com/gpu"
+        resourceType: "GPU"
+        default: true
+    es:   # Storage backend for logging, events and auditing.
+      # master:
+      #   volumeSize: 4Gi  # The volume size of Elasticsearch master nodes.
+      #   replicas: 1      # The total number of master nodes.
+Even numbers are not allowed.
+      #   resources: {}
+      # data:
+      #   volumeSize: 20Gi  # The volume size of Elasticsearch data nodes.
+      #   replicas: 1       # The total number of data nodes.
+      #   resources: {}
+      logMaxAge: 7             # Log retention time in built-in Elasticsearch.
+It is 7 days by default.
+      elkPrefix: logstash      # The string making up index names.
+The index name will be formatted as ks-<elk_prefix>-log.
+      basicAuth:
+        enabled: false
+        username: ""
+        password: ""
+      externalElasticsearchHost: ""
+      externalElasticsearchPort: ""
-  alerting:                # Whether to install KubeSphere alerting system.
-It enables Users to customize alerting policies to send messages to receivers in time with different time intervals and alerting levels to choose from.
+  alerting:                # (CPU: 0.1 Core, Memory: 100 MiB) It enables users to customize alerting policies to send messages to receivers in time with different time intervals and alerting levels to choose from.
-    enabled: true
+    enabled: false         # Enable or disable the KubeSphere Alerting System.
+    # thanosruler:
+    #   replicas: 1
+    #   resources: {}
-  auditing:                # Whether to install KubeSphere audit log system.
-It provides a security-relevant chronological set of records，recording the sequence of activities happened in platform, initiated by different tenants.
+  auditing:                # Provide a security-relevant chronological set of records，recording the sequence of activities happening on the platform, initiated by different tenants.
-    enabled: true
+    enabled: false         # Enable or disable the KubeSphere Auditing Log System.
+    # operator:
+    #   resources: {}
+    # webhook:
+    #   resources: {}
-  devops:                  # Whether to install KubeSphere DevOps System.
-It provides out-of-box CI/CD system based on Jenkins, and automated workflow tools including Source-to-Image & Binary-to-Image
+  devops:                  # (CPU: 0.47 Core, Memory: 8.6 G) Provide an out-of-the-box CI/CD system based on Jenkins, and automated workflow tools including Source-to-Image & Binary-to-Image.
-    enabled: true
+    enabled: false             # Enable or disable the KubeSphere DevOps System.
+    # resources: {}
-    jenkinsMemoryLim: 2Gi      # Jenkins memory limit
+    jenkinsMemoryLim: 2Gi      # Jenkins memory limit.
-    jenkinsMemoryReq: 1500Mi   # Jenkins memory request
+    jenkinsMemoryReq: 1500Mi   # Jenkins memory request.
-    jenkinsVolumeSize: 8Gi     # Jenkins volume size
+    jenkinsVolumeSize: 8Gi     # Jenkins volume size.
-    jenkinsJavaOpts_Xms: 512m  # The following three fields are JVM parameters
+    jenkinsJavaOpts_Xms: 1200m  # The following three fields are JVM parameters.
-    jenkinsJavaOpts_Xmx: 512m
+    jenkinsJavaOpts_Xmx: 1600m
     jenkinsJavaOpts_MaxRAM: 2g
-  events:                  # Whether to install KubeSphere events system.
-It provides a graphical web console for Kubernetes Events exporting, filtering and alerting in multi-tenant Kubernetes clusters.
+  events:                  # Provide a graphical web console for Kubernetes Events exporting, filtering and alerting in multi-tenant Kubernetes clusters.
+    enabled: false         # Enable or disable the KubeSphere Events System.
+    # operator:
+    #   resources: {}
+    # exporter:
+    #   resources: {}
+    # ruler:
-    enabled: true
+    #   enabled: true
+    #   replicas: 2
+    #   resources: {}
-  logging:                 # Whether to install KubeSphere logging system.
-Flexible logging functions are provided for log query, collection and management in a unified console.
+  logging:                 # (CPU: 57 m, Memory: 2.76 G) Flexible logging functions are provided for log query, collection and management in a unified console.
 Additional log collectors can be added, such as Elasticsearch, Kafka and Fluentd.
+    enabled: false         # Enable or disable the KubeSphere Logging System.
+    logsidecar:
       enabled: true
-    logsidecarReplicas: 2
+      replicas: 2
+      # resources: {}
-  metrics_server:                    # Whether to install metrics-server.
-IT enables HPA (Horizontal Pod Autoscaler).
+  metrics_server:                    # (CPU: 56 m, Memory: 44.35 MiB) It enables HPA (Horizontal Pod Autoscaler).
-    enabled: true
+    enabled: false                   # Enable or disable metrics-server.
+  monitoring:
+    storageClass: ""                 # If there is an independent StorageClass you need for Prometheus, you can specify it here.
+The default StorageClass is used by default.
+    node_exporter:
+      port: 9100
+      # resources: {}
+    # kube_rbac_proxy:
+    #   resources: {}
+    # kube_state_metrics:
+    #   resources: {}
-  monitoring:                        #
+    # prometheus:
-    prometheusReplicas: 1            # Prometheus replicas are responsible for monitoring different segments of data source and provide high availability as well.
+    #   replicas: 1  # Prometheus replicas are responsible for monitoring different segments of data source and providing high availability.
-    prometheusMemoryRequest: 400Mi   # Prometheus request memory
-    prometheusVolumeSize: 20Gi       # Prometheus PVC size
+    #   volumeSize: 20Gi  # Prometheus PVC size.
+    #   resources: {}
+    #   operator:
+    #     resources: {}
+    # alertmanager:
-    alertmanagerReplicas: 1          # AlertManager Replicas
+    #   replicas: 1          # AlertManager Replicas.
+    #   resources: {}
+    # notification_manager:
+    #   resources: {}
+    #   operator:
+    #     resources: {}
+    #   proxy:
+    #     resources: {}
+    gpu:                           # GPU monitoring-related plug-in installation.
+      nvidia_dcgm_exporter:        # Ensure that gpu resources on your hosts can be used normally, otherwise this plug-in will not work properly.
+        enabled: false             # Check whether the labels on the GPU hosts contain "nvidia.com/gpu.present=true" to ensure that the DCGM pod is scheduled to these nodes.
+        # resources: {}
   multicluster:
-    clusterRole: none  # host | member | none  # You can install a solo cluster, or specify it as the role of host or member cluster
+    clusterRole: none  # host | member | none  # You can install a solo cluster, or specify it as the Host or Member Cluster.
+  network:
     networkpolicy: # Network policies allow network isolation within the same cluster, which means firewalls can be set up between certain instances (Pods).
-    enabled: true
-  notification:        # It supports notification management in multi-tenant Kubernetes clusters.
-It allows you to set AlertManager as its sender, and receivers include Email, Wechat Work, and Slack.
-    enabled: true
-  openpitrix:          # Whether to install KubeSphere App Store.
-It provides an application store for Helm-based applications, and offer application lifecycle management
-    enabled: true
+      # Make sure that the CNI network plugin used by the cluster supports NetworkPolicy.
+There are a number of CNI network plugins that support NetworkPolicy, including Calico, Cilium, Kube-router, Romana and Weave Net.
+      enabled: false # Enable or disable network policies.
+    ippool: # Use Pod IP Pools to manage the Pod network address space.
+Pods to be created can be assigned IP addresses from a Pod IP Pool.
+      type: none # Specify "calico" for this field if Calico is used as your CNI plugin. "none" means that Pod IP Pools are disabled.
+    topology: # Use Service Topology to view Service-to-Service communication based on Weave Scope.
+      type: none # Specify "weave-scope" for this field to enable Service Topology. "none" means that Service Topology is disabled.
+  openpitrix: # An App Store that is accessible to all platform tenants.
+You can use it to manage apps across their entire lifecycle.
+    store:
+      enabled: false # Enable or disable the KubeSphere App Store.
-  servicemesh:         # Whether to install KubeSphere Service Mesh (Istio-based).
-It provides fine-grained traffic management, observability and tracing, and offer visualization for traffic topology
+  servicemesh:         # (0.3 Core, 300 MiB) Provide fine-grained traffic management, observability and tracing, and visualized traffic topology.
-    enabled: true
+    enabled: false     # Base component (pilot).
+Enable or disable KubeSphere Service Mesh (Istio-based).
 ```

 #### 持久化存储配置